hgmnz/flyinghopmachine/source/_posts/2015-08-03-brew-day-salty-dog-gose.markdown

   that.
 Next time, a 15 minute wort with the remaining ingredients might be enough.
 * I'll add "test pH meter" to my pre-brewing flight check.

+*This is all new to me: how else can I improve this process?
+Please let me know in the comments!*